Krakaw/fowner/README.md

 </p>

 > The aptly named F-Owner is a dynamic system to track who owns a feature and when any files within that feature set are changed.
+> It does this by extracting author information from the git repository and allowing features to be set via commit messages.

 ### 🏠 [Homepage](https://github.com/Krakaw/fowner)